MattWestb/EFR32-FW/Billy_EZSP/README.md

 >(Requires Network Creator Security + Network Creator or Network Steering plugin to function properly in Zigbee 3.0 networks.
 Else, Network Find plugin is strongly recommended but not mandatory.)
 This code will hook up button 0 to have specific behavior based on the current network state.
 The behavior is as follows.
 If the device is not joined to a network, it will form a Zigbee 3.0 network (via Network Creator plugin) if it is configured as a coordinator or join a Zigbee 3.0 or ZHA legacy network (via Network Steering plugin) if it is configured as a router.
 If the device is joined to a network then pressing the button will broadcast a ZDO permit join to allow new devices to join.
 Holding the button for 5 seconds and releasing will cause the device to leave the network.
 Button 1 is not used and a callback is provided to another module wishing to use it.

 ## Six ten
 Mullti rail with GP (50 devices) and NVM3 with 127 TC link keys EZSP 6.10.3.0.
+Also updated with 6.10.7 both HA and SW and the last is having PTI and the first  not then  the same pins in being used for HW.
+I was updating with WSDK and was erasing the NVM but ZHA was restroing it after some problems and my production network looks working well after some minutes and i keep looking on it for some days.

 ## ZBCB 6.9.2.0
 One Zigbee Control Bridge with EP 1 is one Control Bridge and EP 2 is one Color Dimmebal Light.